peraltajuan/DOCSIC/README.md

 # DOCSIC
 ## Density as Orbitals by Columns Self-Interaction Correction

+This code implements self-consistently the Perdew-Zunger self-interaction correction to approximate density functional calculations using orbitals taken from columns of the density matrix.
+The resulting localized orbitals are identical to the SCDM-L method reported in

+Fuemmeler, E. G.; Damle, A.; DiStasio, R. A. J. Selected Columns of the Density Matrix in an Atomic Orbital Basis I: An Intrinsic and Non-iterative Orbital Localization Scheme for the Occupied Space.
+J. Chem.
+Theory Comput.
+2023, 19, 8572–8586.

+Details will be published as

+A Mean-field, Orbital-by-orbital Method for Self-interaction Correction,
+J. E. Peralta, V. Barone, J. I. Melo, D. R. Alcoba, L.
+Lain, A. Torre, G. E. Massaccesi, and O. B. Oña.

+##

 Dependencies (developed and tested, but other versions might work):

 - Python 3.11